Lin-2026/InventoryApp/README.md

 # Inventory App

 ## Description
-This is a simple inventory app using Python that detects barcode scanner or manual inputs.
+This inventory system was made using Python and Tkinter.
+It supports user auth with sign up and login, barcode/maunal inputs for inventory items, and allows for both users and admins to interact with the catalogged inventory with a clean(sort of) UI.

+Tech used:
+- Python
+- Tkinter - GUI
+- JSON - local storage
+- OS module - file checking

 ## Installation
 Really simple to run, download the .py file and run open it with a python IDE.
+Or Clone or download repository and run the app in any python supported IDE.

 ## Images
 ![Admin Panel IA](https://github.com/user-attachments/assets/a7dd475f-aaed-4d09-b3df-b0efbb78f35b)